hyperion-hyn/map3/README.md

 https://github.com/hyperion-hyn/docker-map3/

 ## caddy
 a map3 service node program based on [caddy](https://github.com/caddyserver/caddy).
+Modification on the branch Map3

 It will integrate keyless, p2p, micropayment, integrity validation and etc in the future.